 Broadstairs has been a magnet to holidaymakers for centuries; perhaps it is due to the quaint, cobbled lanes that lead to a variety of shops, ice cream parlours and tea rooms, or the museums and historic houses that draws the visitors.

 With its safe, sandy beaches and wonderful walks along the shoreline, families and couples are lured back to Broadstairs time and again.

 This cottage is a superb base for an interesting and varied holiday.

 The property has space for 1 large or 2 small vehicles to park and a cloakroom WC on first floor.

 Over four floors.
-Four bedrooms: 1 x ground floor double with en-suite shower, basin and WC, 1 x second floor double with en-suite walk-in shower, basin and WC, 1 x second floor double with Juliet balcony, 1 x third floor family room with 2 singles and 1 adult bunks.
+Four bedrooms: 1 x ground floor king size double with en-suite shower, basin and WC, 1 x second floor king size double with en-suite walk-in shower, basin and WC, 1 x second floor king size double with Juliet balcony, 1 x third floor family room with 2 singles and 1 adult bunks.
 Second floor bathroom with bath, shower over, basin and WC.
 First floor open plan living area with kitchen, dining area (seats 8) and sitting area (seats 8).
 Cloakroom WC on first floor.

 About the location

 Ramsgate 2 miles; Margate 3 miles; Sandwich 10 miles; Canterbury 19 miles; Dover 20 miles; Whitstable 22 miles.